 TakeAPart: Philip Morris International in Bulgaria

-Philip Morris International is exploiting the COVID-19 crisis to sell its deadly products in Bulgaria
+Philip Morris International is Marketing Products to Kids in Bulgaria

 Learn about the movement and how you can TakeAPart